Thomas Ogden: Work

+Reception

 Ogden has been referred to as "a poet's psychoanalyst — someone who listens to his patients on the level of voice, metaphor."

 Gregorio Kohon, of the British Psychoanalytical Society, remarks that "Ogden belongs to that rare group of psychoanalysts who are also good writers. ...he re-creates the vitality of his own dream-life through creative readings of poetry and the unspoken, of fiction and mourning, of analytic sensibility and the aliveness of language.
 Ogden transforms the relationship between reader and writer into a fruitful and intimate dialogue.
 One's own reveries, ruminations, daydreams, memories, and - of course - dreams, become part of the conversation with him."